 String Lake Loop

 3.7 miles RT, 2 hours, 325 ft total climbing, Easy.
-Trail circles the lake through a burned area below Rockchuck Peak and Mount St. John.
+The trail circles the lake through a burned area below Rockchuck Peak and Mount St. John.

 19.0 miles RT, 13 hours, 4350 ft total climbing, Very strenuous.
 Spectacular hike loops two canyons via Paintbrush Divide.
 An ice axe may be necessary through July.

 A very popular hiking area for good reason.
-Combination of easy trails that take you are remote lakes that offer rewarding views.
+The combination of easy trails that take you are remote lakes that offer rewarding views.
 Good change to see a moose, deer or black bears.
 [Download Brochure]

-Taggart Lake 3.0 miles RT, 2 hours, 350 ft total climbing, Easy.
-Out-and-back trail traverses sagebrush flats and forests to a lake with views of the Grand Teton.
+3.0 miles RT, 2 hours, 350 ft total climbing, Easy.
+The out-and-back trail traverses sagebrush flats and forests to a lake with views of the Grand Teton.

 Two Ocean Lake